Tommy Körberg: Career

 Körberg is also a frequent performer with Benny Andersson's band, Benny Anderssons Orkester (BAO), singing mostly dance music and music by Andersson.
 In 2008 he starred in the musical Dirty Rotten Scoundrels at Cirkus in Stockholm, and in 2009 he played Professor Henry Higgins in My Fair Lady in Stockholm acting opposite Helen Sjöholm, who portrayed the role of Eliza Doolittle.

 In the autumn of 2010, Körberg and his long-time friend Claes Malmberg gave a show in Gothenburg called The Big Bang Show.
 He was one of three judges on the Swedish reality television singing competition True Talent, which ran for one season in 2011.
-In 2013 he tried out for Eurovision in Melodifestivalen 2013 with the song "En Riktig Jävla Schlager" with the group Ravaillacz.
+In 2013 he competed in Melodifestivalen 2013, Sweden's selection for the Eurovision Song Contest 2013, with the song "En Riktig Jävla Schlager" with the group Ravaillacz.
 They ended up in 10th place in the final.

 In 1995, he was invited as one of the seventeen Jean Valjeans from around the world to perform the encore of the Les Misérables 10th Anniversary Concert at the Royal Albert Hall in London.

 In 2017, he appeared as a guest performer on the album "Worlds Collide" by Swedish metalcore band Dead By April, singing on the last song, "For Every Step".

+In January and February 2025, he's set to return to Les Misérables in the Arena Spectacular World Tour as The Bishop of Digne opposite Peter Jöback as Valjean.